Axway/streams-open-docs/content/en/docs/subscribers/_index.md

 }
 ```

-### Understanding the event subscription mode
+### Understanding `event` subscription mode

-The `event` subscription mode is the only available mode where the topic is configured with a data source publishing payloads of type `event`.
+The `event` subscription mode is the only available mode when the topic is configured with a data source publishing payloads of type `event`.
 Subscribers receive event as published by the publisher.

 For example: